 FRSs will be assessed and given graded judgments.

 Good is based on policy, practice or performance that meets pre-defined grading criteria that are informed by any relevant national operational guidance or standards.

 If the policy, practice or performance exceeds what is expected for good, then consideration will be given to a graded judgment of outstanding.

 If there are shortcomings in the policy, practice or performance of the FRS, then consideration will be given to a graded judgment of requires improvement.

-If there are serious critical failings of policy, practice or performance of the FRS, then consideration will be given to a graded judgment of inadequate.
+If there are serious, critical or systemic failings of policy, practice or performance of the FRS, then consideration will be given to a graded judgment of inadequate.

 We publish the specific judgment criteria before we start each cycle of inspections.
 This criteria sets out ‘look fors’ to meet each of the four grades for each question inspected.

 Areas for improvement, causes of concern and recommendations

 - causes of concern – with an accompanying recommendation.

 If our inspection identifies an aspect of a fire and rescue service’s practice, policy or performance that falls short of the expected standard, it will be reported as one or more area(s) for improvement.